 Sources of Funding

-College of Engineering Fellowships
+College of Engineering Scholarships and Fellowships

-College of Engineering Fellowships Page
+College of Engineering Scholarships and Fellowships Page For Masters Students

 Graders are hired by ISD to assist faculty with scoring objective and subjective examinations and papers at the graduate level.
 Additional responsibilities can include but are not limited to: computing and recording examination scores and doing research in course development.
-Graders are hired as temporary employees.
+Graders are hired as temporary hourly employees.

 ISD Merit Scholarship (IMS)

 The IMS is open to newly admitted master’s students in an ISD graduate degree program who have a record of excellent academic achievement (e.g., grade point average, honors) and meet additional criteria.
 IMS is provided in one 12 month period in a total amount of US$10,000 for in-state or online students and US$20,000 for on campus out of state students in the form of tuition reduction and/or stipend.
+The award is disbursed over two terms minimum.

 For information, please send a message to our admissions team.